libgdx/gdx-liftoff/Troubleshooting.md

 This guide is brand new, and will be added to as new solutions are found for problems.

+### Some older docs mention Gradle tasks using a "desktop" module.

+This would include docs telling you to run a Gradle task like `desktop:run` or `desktop:dist`.
+The solution is almost always to just change `desktop` to `lwjgl3`, since there is an `lwjgl3` module in most Liftoff projects where gdx-setup would call it `desktop`.
+The reason for this is that Liftoff can generate modules using either `lwjgl2`, which is what gdx-setup used to call `desktop`, and `lwjgl3`, which is what it now calls `desktop`.
+Liftoff can even generate them both in one parent project, which can be handy for using `gdx-tools` in the `lwjgl2` project.

+Of the two, you almost always should be using LWJGL3 in new code; LWJGL2 hasn't been updated in 9 years, and won't see future updates.
+LWJGL3 also supports more target hardware, from ARM Linux machines like a Raspberry Pi, to M1 and newer Macs using Apple Silicon processors.
+You might need LWJGL2 to port older projects in specific cases; doing that prevents customers who have the latest Mac hardware from running your game natively.
+Those customers might still be able to use virtualization software to run Windows games on their Mac, though.
+LWJGL3 should work out of the box on Mac, thanks in part to the `StartupHelper` class distributed in new LWJGL3 projects that Liftoff creates.

 ### When importing an Android project, an error mentions SeekableByteChannel.

 Specifically, the error involves `void org.apache.commons.compress.archivers.zip.ZipFile.<init>(java.nio.channels.SeekableByteChannel)'`.